 Our Monocure3D Rapid Resin 405nm Supplier Australia product range is designed for low powered LED DLP type printers such as the Wanhao Duplicator 7.
 Is black the new white?
-The near solid black appearance allows you to 3D print models or parts with a detailed smooth finish that will be black in color when cured.
+The near solid black appearance allows you to 3D print models or parts with a detailed smooth finish that will be black in colour when cured.

 What printer settings should I start with?

-Resin Type: Monocure RAPID
+Resin Type: Monocure RAPID MODEL RESIN

 Layer Height: 50 microns